[HISTORY: Adopted by the City Council of the City of Butler as indicated in article histories. Amendments noted where applicable.]

 The Purchasing Officer and every officer and employee of the City are expressly prohibited from accepting, directly or indirectly, from any person, company, firm or corporation to which any purchase order or contract is or might be awarded, any rebate, gift, money or anything of value whatsoever.

-All purchases of and contracts for materials, supplies, equipment or services estimated to cost over $18,500 and all sales of obsolete or unusable personal property whose estimated value is more than $1,000 shall be based on competitive bids.
+All purchases of and contracts for materials, supplies, equipment or services estimated to cost over the base amount of $18,500, subject to adjustments to base amount based on the Consumer Price Index for All Urban Consumers, and all sales of obsolete or unusable personal property whose estimated value is more than $1,000 shall be based on competitive bids.
 Where standardization is desirable and where permitted by law, the purchase of supplies, materials and equipment may be by negotiation.
 All other purchase or sales for less than the above estimated dollar amounts shall be based, wherever possible, on competitive quotations, either by telephone or letter inquiry.

 The Purchasing Officer is hereby authorized and directed to adopt such written regulations as may be necessary for the implementation of this chapter.
 Any regulations adopted by the Purchasing Officer shall become effective within 30 days after submission to Council, unless the regulations are disapproved by Council within the thirty-day period.
 Copies of the regulations shall be on file in the office of the Purchasing Officer and shall be made available for public inspection during business hours.